 |Last Updated on Sunday, 30 January 2011 03:45|

 Women’s Health Specialists of Frederick opened its doors in 2004, with the goal of providing high quality gynecologic care and gynecologic surgery for women.

-Founded by Janet Parnes, MD, the practice has grown to include three gynecologists and a nurse practitioner, at two locations in Frederick Maryland.
+Founded by Janet Parnes, MD, the practice has grown to include two gynecologists and a nurse practitioner.

-Our providers include four women who are dedicated to providing caring and compassionate medical services to women in the community---
+Our providers include three women who are dedicated to providing caring and compassionate medical services to women in the community---

 “Women Caring for Women”